 CARTAGENA BY NIGHT WITH TAPAS

 We want to show you Cartagena from a different perspective.
-Tour will get started by entering the gorgeous-looking Town Hall,, to later on welcoming this year’s Christmas in the best possible way, as we will be strolling through Cartagena’s old quarters to enjoy its magnificent Christmas lights.
+Tour will get started by entering the gorgeous-looking Town Hall, to later on welcoming this year’s festivities in the best possible way, as we will be strolling through Cartagena’s old quarter to enjoy its magnificent Christmas lights and its warm atmosphere during these very special days, without forgetting a local Christmas must: its Nativity or Belén!
 To top the cake, tour will be ended by tasting some delicious tapas & drinks by a really nice bar lying in the old quarter.

 MURCIA’S BAROQUE NATIVITIES